dblock/kahneraja.github.io/_posts/2016-04-04-what-is-a-one-on-one-peer-review-feedback-lunch.md

 I believe this will lead on to a progressive agile fabric of open communication.
 In my view open communication is at the heart of an "individuals based culture".

 What I've noticed about doing these lunches is that it's actually really hard to give and receive feedback.
 More often than not it tends to start off with a very awkward silence.
 A bit like a first date.
 It takes some getting used to.
 But, after a few sessions something changes, people start to become more comfortable with the format and begin to open up.
+Practice makes perfect.

 	Individual openness.
 	Organisation agility.